miwipe/acad_workshop2024/README.md

 # ACAD aeDNA Workshop Commands Eukaryotes

-#
 Login into the cloud server as the other days using ssh

 ```
 ssh user@acadworkshop.uoa.cloud
 ```

 Then lets activate your node
 ```
 bash /apps/scripts/cluster_allocation.sh 1
 ```

 As we will be going into detail on each command/programme lets open an interactive bash shell on the slurm
 ```
-srun --export=ALL --ntasks-per-node 15  --nodes 1 --mem 120G  -t 05:00:00 --pty bash
+srun --export=ALL --ntasks-per-node 15  --nodes 1 --mem 120G  -t 02:00:00 --pty bash
 ```

-For checking your ressources and jobs running use htop / top
+For checking your ressources and jobs running use `htop` / `top`
 ```
 htop
 ```